 - Funky looks

 The Francis Francis Y3 coffee machine's rectangle, angular look makes it perfect for a contemporary kitchen.

 The Y3 is a capsule machine that uses the Illy iperEspresso capsule system and claims to offer "true bar-quality espresso".
-It is smaller than the Scultura measuring 270 x 320 x 110mm and its also a little cheaper.
+It is smaller than the Scultura measuring 270 x 320 x 110mm and it's also a little cheaper.
 The removable tank has a 0.9-litre capacity and the machine pressure on this model is 19 bars.

-You won't get warm cups from this model and there is no steam pipe either but the drip tray is removable so again, cleaning should be nice and simple.
+You won't get warm cups from this model and there is no steam pipe either but the drip tray is removable so, again, cleaning should be nice and simple.

-The Nespressio Inissia is good for those who are new to Nespresso.
+The Nespresso Inissia is good for those who are new to Nespresso.
 It's cheap and cheerful and it offers a simple, fuss-free design, along with a small 120 x 320 x 230mm footprint that allows it to be easily tucked to the side of your kitchen.

 The Inissia is a capsule model that unsurprisingly uses Nespresso capsules and it will make one espresso at a time, meaning if you have a dinner party you'll be standing in your kitchen for a while.

-It offers a machine pressure of 19 bars and it has a removable tank with a capacity of 0.7-litres and it is available in a couple of colours including white, red, burnt orange and blue.
+It offers a machine pressure of 19 bars and it has a removable tank with a capacity of 0.7-litres and it is available in a couple of versions including white, red, burnt orange and blue.